 Fiasp Cartridges 100 Units/mL

 Fiasp Cartridges contains 3 mL of 100 units/mL solution for injection, and cartons containing five units are available.
-Refillable PenFill cartridge devices such as NovoPen are exclusively compatible with Fiasp Cartridges.
+Refillable PenFill cartridge devices such as Fiasp FlexTouch are exclusively compatible with Fiasp Cartridges.
+Ensure you are ordering the correct cartridges, as Flextouch pens can come in different forms including (Novolin Flextouch and cartridges).

 Two expedients added to the formulation include Vitamin B3 (niacinamide) and L-arginine.
 This is to increase the speed of absorption faster and stability when compared to other mealtime insulin’s.
 It works almost immediately after application.